 One of the women from our new intake of tailoring students.

-This is Epifanie in the red shirt, she began prostitution since 2008 she came to Rwanda from south province gitarama after loosing her parents.
+This is Epifanie in the red shirt, she began working as a prostitute in 2008.
+She came to Rwanda from south province Gitarama after loosing her parents.

 The current room the women use to lean in is very small, Please pray with us as we seek a way forward with this problem.

 RSVP are currently helping to develop a small community in Kobwin, the area in Uganda where our water harvesting well situated.

 Work has started on setting up a small farm.
 It will be run by young people in the area.
 They will learn and develop new skills, and it will provide employment for them too.

 Our very wonderful friend & supporter Rebecca Carter is taking part in the Great East Swim at Alton Water, Suffolk on 20th June 2015.

 She will be taking part in the 1 mile sponsored swim to raise money for RSVP.

 To sponsor Rebecca, please text RSVP01 followed by the amount you wish to sponsor (for example ‘RSVP01 £5’) to 70070.